CLI

 In practice, it will look something like:

-dotnet csharpier .
+dotnet csharpier format .

 This command will format all c# files in the current directory and its children.